-We’re inviting back to San Francisco some of the superstars — Anne Waldman, Clark Coolidge, and others — and we’re bringing Enzo Minarelli from Italy, Jaap Blonk from Holland, Sten Sandell from Sweden, Tone Åse and Ottar Ormstad from Norway, Taras Mashtalir from Russia by way of New York, and a host of younger sound poets to make a joyful noise for all to celebrate.
-We’ll also pay tribute to departed masters, with rare performances of Bernard Heidsieck’s La Poinçonneuse and the original four-channel tape of Åke Hodell’s presciently political classic Mr. Smith in Rhodesia.
+We’re inviting back to San Francisco some of the superstars — Anne Waldman, Clark Coolidge, Michael McClure and others — and we’re bringing Enzo Minarelli from Italy, Jaap Blonk from Holland, Sten Sandell from Sweden, Tone Åse and Ottar Ormstad from Norway, and Taras Mashtalir from Russia by way of New York to make a joyful noise for all to celebrate.
+We’ll also pay tribute to departed masters, with rare performances of Bernard Heidsieck’s La Poinçonneuse and Åke Hodell’s presciently political classic Mr. Smith in Rhodesia.

 Lou Silver Harrison (1917-2003) was a pioneering environmentalist, early advocate of gay rights, but most of all, one of America’s most original and maverick composers.
 He has been an inspiration to a generation of younger composers and world musicians, and his works have been celebrated worldwide in honor of his one hundredth birthday.
 Other Minds Festival 22 explored the vast range of his work, from intimate and exquisite chamber music to intricate, shimmering gamelans, and thunderous orchestral and percussion masterpieces.
 Also celebrated was the centennial of Isang Yun (1915-1995), a colleague and friend of Harrison whose work married Korean traditional to modernist European composition.
 Now revered as one of North and South Korea’s national treasures, Yun was also a kidnapped political prisoner and international cause célebre–a lightning rod and polarizing figure of the Cold War conflicts.